amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 }
 </pre>

-Choose <b>Apply Policy</b>
+Click on <b>Review Policy</b>.

+Enter a name for the policy, e.g. `AccessECR`.
+Click <b>Create Policy</b>.

 </details>

-Once you think you've fixed the problem, since the code and pipeline haven't actually changed, we can retry the build step.
-Navigate back to the CodePipeline Console and choose your pipeline.
-Then click the **Retry** button in the Build stage.
+Once you think you've fixed the problem, retry the build step since the code and pipeline themselves haven't changed.
+Navigate back to the [CodePipeline](https://console.aws.amazon.com/codepipeline/home) dashboard, choose your pipeline, and click the **Retry** button in the Build stage.
+Success!!
+The build completed.

 6\.
 Create two more stages.
 One gate and one to execute the change set.

-In the CodePipeline console, when you're looking at prod-iridium-service pipeline, click **Edit**.
-Add a stage at the bottom and name it **Approval**.
-Then click **+Add Action**.
+You should still be in the CodePipeline dashboard, viewing the prod-iridium-service pipeline.
+Click **Edit**.
+Add a stage at the bottom by clicking **+ Stage**.
+Enter `Approval` for the stage name.
+Then click **+ Action**.

 In the dialog that comes up on the right, populate the following values: